ChristopherNeuwirth/populartimesjs/README.md

 > ☝️ Currently under development

-> 🇩🇪 Currently only working in German.
+> 🇩🇪 Currently only supported localization is German.
 English compatibility follows as soon as am / pm issue is solved.
 Language has no impact on the functionality.

 Populartimesjs is a javascript based library to retrieve the popular times of a Google Place, its current popularity and if you provide a Google Developer API key, place meta data such as location, name and many more.
 All you need to provide is a Google Place id.
 This library is based on the idea of [m-wrzr populartimes library](https://github.com/m-wrzr/populartimes).